Challenges winners overview

 The Composite Engineering Challenge

 The winning teams of the challenge are invited to participate in Growth Garage Incubator program.
 A partnership tailored to their needs according to their current business and product development stage.
-Guidance in material / technology selection; their journey starts today!
+Guidance in material and technology selection; their journey starts today!

 Circular Economy Challenge WINNERS